glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 This can quickly get religious but I am not a fan of most commercial tools.
 Many do WAY too much stuff I don't need or want for my OCD to handle.
 I am not going to bad mouth any particular vendor but there are a lot of solutions that just don't work for my exact needs.

-Things I have found annoying about many cSome require special dongles which is often not practical with a distributed team.
+Things I have found annoying about collection tools:
+Some require special dongles which is often not practical with a distributed team.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDIwMzgzMDhdfQ==
+eyJoaXN0b3J5IjpbLTEwMjYwNTc5NjVdfQ==
 -->